-When most people from the suburbs or city look at grass, they say it looks good if it’s green and mowed.
+When most people look at grass, they say it looks good if it’s green and mowed.

-When a Farmer looks at grass, they see nutrition.
-They know that to get the best meat, you have to have good grass.
-In fact, grass is so important that college classes and seminars are devoted to teaching farmers how to manage it and keep it as healthy as possible.
+However, when a Farmer looks at grass, they see nutrition.
+Cattle farmers and ranchers know that to get the best meat, you have to have good grass.
+In fact, grass is so important that college classes are devoted to teaching farmers how to manage it and keep it as healthy as possible.